Geotab/sdk/src/software/guides/concepts.md

 Where the version will be the current version on the server.

 ### Make your first API call
 Here is a more complex example that requires parameters.
-Well both GET and POST requests are supported, it is strongly recommended that only POST requests are used for calls which require MyGeotab credentials as parameters.
+While both GET and POST requests are supported, it is strongly recommended that only POST requests are used for calls which require MyGeotab credentials as parameters.
 This example shows a POST request that returns all devices (vehicles) and their properties.

 The following endpoint is used to invoke an API method when an HTTP POST request is used